David Hundeyin

 David Hundeyin is a Nigerian journalist and author.
-He founded the West Africa Weekly, a Substack newsletter.
+He founded West Africa Weekly, a Substack newsletter.

 Early life

 Hundeyin initially studied mass communications at Igbinedion University before going overseas to study creative writing at the University of Hull and graduating in 2011.
-After working several jobs including a contract position at KPMG, he returned home to Nigeria in 2013.
+After working several jobs, including a contract position at KPMG, he returned home to Nigeria in 2013.

-From 2017-2018, he was a writer for "The Other News", Nigeria’s first prime-time political-satire show, aired on Channels Television.
+From 2017 to 2018, he was a writer for The Other News, Nigeria's first prime-time political-satire show, aired on Channels Television.

 Career

 Hundeyin is an investigative journalist.
 His reporting style, at times open-sourced, has won him multiple awards but also earned him criticism.
-Chimamanda Ngozi Adichie, the writer, has called him a "brilliant" investigative journalist.
+Chimamanda Ngozi Adichie has called him a "brilliant" investigative journalist.
+Omole Ibukun of Africa Is a Country wrote that Hundeyin "takes people's anger, turns it into dramatic battles, mixes in some contradictory political commitments, and then profits from the public watching it unfold".

 NewswireNGR

 In 2020, he wrote an article for NewswireNGR about Globacom and the work conditions and treatment of their Indian expatriate workers.
 After the story was published, the workers received their owed pay.
-India Prime Minister Narendra Modi wrote Hundeyin a letter of appreciation for his journalism.
+Indian Prime Minister Narendra Modi wrote Hundeyin a letter of appreciation for his journalism.

-He also wrote an investigative report about the potential human rights violations coming out of a proposed infectious diseases bill in Nigeria's house of representative addressing the COVID-19 lockdown.
+He also wrote an investigative report about the potential human rights violations coming out of a proposed infectious diseases bill in Nigeria's house of representatives addressing the COVID-19 lockdown.
 This article won Hundeyin a People Journalism Prize for Africa.

 In 2021, Hundeyin wrote about the rape and death of a 26-year-old woman.
-The article and several Tweets by Hundeyin alleged that the suspect used a hotel owned by the wife of Nigerian politician Godswill Akpabio.
-Akpabio demanded a retraction from Hundeyin because he believed the publication gave the impression that the couple was complicit in the crime and threatened a lawsuit.
+The article and several tweets by Hundeyin alleged that the suspect used a hotel owned by the wife of Nigerian politician Godswill Akpabio.
+Akpabio demanded a retraction from Hundeyin because he believed the publication gave the impression that he and his wife were complicit in the crime and threatened a lawsuit.